ginstrom/intelligence-horizon-novel/chapters/07_the-final-crossing.md

 He smiled and said nothing.

 The silence grew deeper each day.
-Marcus moved through his daily existence with calm detachment, no longer engaging with my attempts to discuss his experience or motivations.
-He would acknowledge my presence with a nod, sometimes a gentle smile, but meaningful conversation became impossible.

 I found myself studying his expression obsessively, searching for some sign of the man I had known.
 His face seemed almost lit from within, and more relaxed than a sleeping infant.
-His expression seemed almost carved from living marble.
+His expression seemed carved from living marble.
 It was undeniably beautiful—and absolutely terrifying.

 On the seventh day after crossing the Horizon, Marcus stopped responding to questions entirely.
 He would listen with that patient attention, but offer no replies.
 When I tried to engage him about our shared work, about the implications of his departure, about anything that might anchor him to human concerns, he simply looked at me with compassionate silence.

 "You're leaving," I said on the morning of the tenth day.
 It wasn't a question.

 Marcus stood in the center of his workshop, surrounded by the tools and displays we had once used to push the boundaries of artificial intelligence.
-His expression held that uncanny composure I had witnessed in Lydia, in countless others.
-An other-worldly calm radiated from him, undeniably beautiful, suggesting a mind freed from ordinary cares.
+His expression held that same uncanny, beautiful composure I had witnessed in Lydia and in countless others.

 Yet this beauty terrified me because it represented the voluntary abandonment of everything human—our friendship, our shared history, our collaborative dreams of what intelligence might become.
 The paradox of attraction and revulsion defined my emotional response.
 I was witnessing something magnificent and losing everything that mattered.